-Bringing a new puppy (maybe you love French bulldogs) can be very interesting.
+Bringing a new puppy can be very interesting.
 Unfortunately, many people find puppies for sale and do not think about how to prepare their homes for this puppy before making a purchase and bringing the puppy home.
 Do not make this mistake.
 Make the decision to buy your puppy very carefully – first – and make sure that your home is really ready for the arrival of a new puppy.

 First prepare your family members, especially the children.
 You must establish rules for how a puppy is treated, looked after, and looked after.
 All family members should be involved in the puppy’s life – and everyone should contribute to his care.
 Make sure your children understand how to handle a small puppy to avoid injuring the puppy or children.